V4smin4/Hackviser/Glitch/README.md

 search nostromo

-The relevant module was identified as:
+The relevant module was:

 exploit/multi/http/nostromo_code_exec

-After configuring the module for the Hackviser lab target, the vulnerability was successfully exploited and command execution was obtained.
+The module was configured for the Hackviser lab target and successfully provided command execution.

-Initial User
+Initial Access

+The obtained shell was running as:

 www-data

-This confirmed that the initial access was obtained with a low-privileged web-server account.
+This confirmed successful initial access with a low-privileged web-server account.

 ---

-🧭 4.
-Post-Exploitation Enumeration
+4. Post-Exploitation Enumeration

-After obtaining the initial shell, the next step was understanding the target environment.
+After obtaining the initial shell, the next step was to enumerate the target system.

 Check Current User

 whoami

-Result:
+Output:

 www-data

-Check System Information
+Check Kernel Information

 uname -a

-The system was running a Linux kernel version associated with a known privilege-escalation vulnerability.
+The output revealed a Linux kernel version that required further vulnerability research.

-This shifted the investigation from initial access to local privilege escalation.
+This indicated that the next stage of the challenge was likely local privilege escalation.

 ---

-⚡ 5.
-Privilege Escalation
+5. Privilege Escalation

-An attempt was made to access sensitive system files:
+An attempt was made to access the system's password-hash file:

 cat /etc/shadow

-The operation was denied because the current account did not have sufficient privileges.
+The operation was denied because the current user did not have sufficient privileges.

-This confirmed that additional privilege escalation was required.
+Further investigation of the Linux kernel version revealed a known vulnerability:

+CVE-2022-0847 — Dirty Pipe

+Dirty Pipe is a Linux kernel vulnerability that can allow an unprivileged local user to modify data associated with normally read-only files on affected systems.

+Within the Hackviser lab environment, the vulnerable kernel provided the privilege-escalation path.

 ---

-🧨 Kernel Vulnerability — Dirty Pipe

-The identified kernel version was investigated for known vulnerabilities.

-The system was found to be associated with:

-«CVE-2022-0847 — Dirty Pipe»

-Dirty Pipe is a Linux kernel vulnerability that can allow an unprivileged local user to modify data associated with normally read-only files on vulnerable systems.

-In the Hackviser lab environment, this vulnerability provided the privilege-escalation path.

----

-👑 6.
-Root Access
+6. Root Access

-After completing the privilege-escalation stage, the current user was verified again.
+After completing the privilege-escalation stage, the current user was checked again:

 whoami

-Result:
+Output:

 root

-✅ Root access successfully obtained.
+«Root access successfully obtained.»

-This demonstrated a complete compromise of the target from the initial exposed web service.
+This confirmed complete compromise of the target system.

 ---

-🔗 7.
-Attack Chain
+7. Attack Chain

-The complete attack path can be summarized as follows:
+The complete attack path can be visualized as follows:

-┌──────────────────────────────┐
-│        Nmap Enumeration      │
-└──────────────┬───────────────┘
+flowchart TD
+    A[Nmap Enumeration] --> B[Nostromo 1.9.6]
+    B --> C[CVE-2019-16278]
+    C --> D[Remote Code Execution]
+    D --> E[Initial Access: www-data]
+    E --> F[Kernel Enumeration]
+    F --> G[CVE-2022-0847]
+    G --> H[Dirty Pipe]
+    H --> I[Privilege Escalation]
+    I --> J[Root Access]

+---

+8. Attack Summary

+Stage| Technique| Result
+1| Service Enumeration| HTTP and SSH identified
+2| Version Detection| Nostromo 1.9.6 identified
+3| Vulnerability Research| CVE-2019-16278 identified
+4| Initial Access| "www-data" shell obtained
+5| System Enumeration| Vulnerable kernel identified
+6| Vulnerability Research| CVE-2022-0847 identified
+7| Privilege Escalation| Dirty Pipe used in the lab
+8| Verification| "root" access obtained

+---

+9. Impact

+The attack chain resulted in full system compromise.

+An attacker was able to move from an exposed vulnerable web service to a low-privileged shell and then escalate privileges to "root".

+Attack Path

+Exposed Web Service
         ↓
-┌──────────────────────────────┐
-│    Nostromo 1.9.6 Detected   │
+Nostromo 1.9.6
-└──────────────┬───────────────┘
         ↓
-┌──────────────────────────────┐
-│       CVE-2019-16278         │
+CVE-2019-16278
-│       Remote Code Execution  │
-└──────────────┬───────────────┘
         ↓
-┌──────────────────────────────┐
-│       Initial Access         │
-│          www-data            │
-└──────────────┬───────────────┘
+Remote Code Execution
         ↓
-┌──────────────────────────────┐
-│     Kernel Enumeration       │
-└──────────────┬───────────────┘
+www-data
         ↓
-┌──────────────────────────────┐
-│       CVE-2022-0847         │
-│        Dirty Pipe            │
-└──────────────┬───────────────┘
+Vulnerable Linux Kernel
         ↓
-┌──────────────────────────────┐
-│        Privilege Escalation  │
-└──────────────┬───────────────┘
+CVE-2022-0847
         ↓
-┌──────────────────────────────┐
-│          ROOT ACCESS         │
-└──────────────────────────────┘

----

-📈 8.
-Attack Summary

-Stage| Technique| Result
-1️⃣| Service Enumeration| Identified HTTP and SSH
-2️⃣| Version Detection| Found Nostromo 1.9.6
-3️⃣| Vulnerability Research| Identified CVE-2019-16278
-4️⃣| Initial Access| Obtained "www-data"
-5️⃣| System Enumeration| Identified vulnerable kernel 6️⃣| Privilege Escalation| Exploited Dirty Pipe in the lab 7️⃣| Verification| Obtained "root"

----

-💥 Impact

-The combination of an outdated web server and an unpatched Linux kernel resulted in full system compromise.

-An attacker could move from:

-Unauthenticated Web Access
+Privilege Escalation
         ↓
-Remote Command Execution
-        ↓
-Low-Privilege Shell
-        ↓
-Kernel Privilege Escalation
-        ↓
-Root
+root

-Once root privileges are obtained, the attacker effectively has complete control over the operating system and its accessible data.
+Once root privileges are obtained, the attacker has administrative control over the operating system and its accessible resources.

 ---

-🛡️ 9.
-Defensive Recommendations
+10. Defensive Recommendations

-The attack chain could be mitigated through several security controls:

-🔹 Keep Services Updated
+Keep Software Updated

-Upgrade or replace outdated versions of web servers and other exposed services.
+Upgrade outdated web servers and remove unsupported versions from production environments.

-🔹 Patch the Operating System
+Patch Linux Kernels

-Apply Linux kernel security updates regularly to prevent exploitation of known vulnerabilities.
+Apply security updates regularly to protect against known kernel vulnerabilities.

-🔹 Minimize Exposed Services
+Minimize Attack Surface

-Only expose services that are required and restrict administrative services such as SSH where possible.
+Only expose services that are required and restrict unnecessary network access.

-🔹 Least Privilege
+Apply Least Privilege

-Web applications should operate with the minimum permissions necessary.
+Web applications and services should run with only the permissions they actually require.

-🔹 Continuous Vulnerability Management
+Continuous Vulnerability Management

-Regularly scan infrastructure to identify outdated software and known CVEs.
+Regular vulnerability scanning and patch management can help identify vulnerable services before they are exploited.

 ---

-🧠 10.
-Key Takeaways
+11. Key Takeaways

-- 🔍 Service enumeration is an essential first step in a security assessment.
+- Service enumeration is an essential first step during a security assessment.
-- 🌐 Version information can reveal vulnerable software.
+- Software version information can reveal potential attack vectors.
-- 🐧 Initial access does not necessarily mean full system compromise.
+- Initial access does not necessarily provide administrative privileges.
-- ⚡ Local enumeration can reveal privilege-escalation opportunities.
+- Local system enumeration can reveal privilege-escalation opportunities.
-- 🔐 Kernel patching is critical for Linux systems.
-- 🛡️ Multiple vulnerabilities can be chained together to create a much larger security impact.
+- Kernel vulnerabilities can turn a low-privileged foothold into full system compromise.
+- Keeping operating systems and exposed services patched is critical.

 ---

-🧰 Tools Used
+12. Tools Used

 Tool| Purpose
-🔎 Nmap| Service and version enumeration
+Nmap| Service and version enumeration
-💥 Metasploit Framework| Vulnerability research and lab exploitation 🐧 Linux CLI| System enumeration
+Metasploit Framework| Vulnerability research and lab exploitation Linux CLI| System and privilege enumeration
-🔬 CVE Research| Vulnerability identification
+CVE Research| Vulnerability identification

 ---

-📝 Conclusion
+13. Conclusion

 The Glitch challenge demonstrated a realistic cybersecurity attack chain beginning with reconnaissance and service enumeration, followed by exploitation of an outdated web service and finally local privilege escalation through a vulnerable Linux kernel.

-The main lesson is that security must be approached as a complete process rather than focusing on a single vulnerability.
+The main lesson is that vulnerabilities should not be viewed in isolation.

-«One vulnerable service can provide the initial foothold, while an unpatched operating system can turn that foothold into complete system compromise.»
+A vulnerable exposed service can provide the initial foothold, while an unpatched operating system can turn that foothold into complete system compromise.

 ---

-📚 References
+References

 - CVE-2019-16278 — Nostromo vulnerability
 - CVE-2022-0847 — Dirty Pipe